Selsey Bill: History

 Owers and Mixon rocks that are south of Selsey Bill.The Mixon rock was formerly quarried, initially during the Roman occupation and then was to become an important building stone in the late Saxon period.
-It's quarrying continued after the Norman conquest and was still being used until the early 19th century.
+Its quarrying continued after the Norman conquest and was still being used until the early 19th century.
 The quarrying finally ceased after an Admiralty prohibition order in 1827.

-LB&SCR H1 class 4-4-2 no. 37 (later no. B37, 2037, and 32037) was named Selsey Bill after this landmark.